 One final note- anyone planning to visit Iceland should also take the time to stop by Geothermal Exhibition, in order to appreciate the life that runs through this country’s veins!

 A) US DEPARTMENT OF ENERGY LAB

 I couldn’t go down South to Tennessee without visiting an energy project.
-During my recent trip to Tennessee, I had the pleasure of touring an Oak Ridge National Laboratory (US Department of Energy) facility at the University of Tennessee in Knoxville.
-While touring the University of Tennessee Fibers and Composites Manufacturing Facility, my friend Komal Kooduvalli of U.S. Department of Energy’s Oak Ridge Laboratory presented her research to share her work at the lab.
+During my recent trip to Tennessee, I had the pleasure of touring one of the Oak Ridge National Laboratory (US Department of Energy) facilities at the University of Tennessee in Knoxville.
+While touring the Fibers and Composites Manufacturing Facility, my friend Komal Kooduvalli presented her research to share her work at the lab.
 She is focused on performing Life Cycle Assessments (LCAs) and Embodied Energy (EE) calculations for the products and processes that are prototyped and worked on at the lab, through collaborations with its industry partners and IACMI- the Composites Institute.
 Says Komal, “The work related to plastics and composites that is taken up in our laboratories has a trickle-down effect on several secondary industries.
 We focus on aspects ranging from characterization, modeling and simulation, prototyping products and developing new materials altogether.
 My work specifically focuses on understanding the energy, cost and emission baselines for manufacturing products and processes.
 These have a direct influence on the amount of energy and resources consumed at commercial scale facilities which feed into the amount of pollutants released into the atmosphere that greatly influences human health, resource efficiency, and climate change.”